Arkansas Water Quality at a Glance

 Arkansas residents can access comprehensive water quality information through several resources:

-Arkansas Department of Health: Visit the ADH website to access testing results and compliance information for your local water system
+• Arkansas Department of Health: Visit the ADH drinking water pages for system resources and links to reports and compliance information

-PFAS Testing Data: Arkansas water systems are participating in EPA’s UCMR-5 monitoring program, with results to be publicly available through 2026
+• PFAS Testing Data: Many systems participate in EPA’s UCMR-5 monitoring program, with results being posted and updated through 2026

-Rural Water Association: Arkansas Rural Water Association provides resources and support for over 700 small and rural utilities across the state
+• Rural Water Association: Arkansas Rural Water Association provides resources and support for small and rural utilities across the state

 Why does Arkansas have water infrastructure challenges?